tribela/autotweet/README.rst

    [tweet after death]
-   message0 = This is message sent by auto tweet. message1 = If you are reading this, I'm already died.
+   message0 = This is message sent by auto tweet. message1 = If you are reading this, I'm already dead.

 Links